Bio+MedVis Challenge @ IEEE VIS 2026

 Submission

-To participate in the challenge, authors will be asked to submit a two-page PDF abstract with up to 5 additional figures.
+Each submission is expected to address one or multiple tasks from one of these challenges.
+If the authors/teams wish to participate in both challenges, they should prepare two separate submissions.
+To participate, authors will be asked to submit a two-page PDF abstract with up to 5 additional figures.
 The abstract should include:

 - a thorough description and justification of visualization (and analysis) techniques – we encourage the authors use the space to describe their approach, and keep background and data detail descriptions to a minimum (since this is the part of the challenge definition),